dposse/smashalytics/README.md

    - [ ] map each winner to unique color - currently there are overlaps

    visualization ideas
-    player circle/icon/something, bigger the more wins they have
+   - player circle/icon/something, bigger the more wins they have
-    going to a player's stats - show individual win percentages against other players
+   - going to a player's stats - show individual win percentages against other players
+   - calculate node radius instead of entrants/7 - scale when adding tournaments